apiaryio/apiaryio.github.com/_posts/2019-01-31-What-you-need-from-your-CI.md

 ---
 title: What you need from your CI
-excerpt: We start using CircleCI in 2012.
-This is our experience with them in last 7 years.
+excerpt: The main things to focus on regarding a CI.
+This is our experience with CIEs in the last 7 years.
 layout: post
 date: 2019-01-31 00:00:00 +0100
 author: abtris
 published: true
 ---

 Apiary is using multiple Continuous Integration Engines (CIE).
-Our testing tool [Dredd](https://dredd.org/en/latest/), for example, uses [TravisCI](https://travis-ci.org/) to support multiple versions of Node.JS, and [AppVeyor](https://www.appveyor.com/) to support Windows.
+Our testing tool [Dredd](https://dredd.org/en/latest/), for example, uses [Travis CI](https://travis-ci.org/) to support multiple versions of Node.JS, and [AppVeyor](https://www.appveyor.com/) to support Windows.
 For a couple of projects we use [Wercker](https://www.oracle.com/corporate/acquisitions/wercker/) which supports the Oracle Managed Kubernetes running our workload.